Planning For Incapacity Is A Critical Step In Estate Planning

 Financial Durable Power of Attorney

 One of the most important legal documents comprising an estate plan is the Financial Durable Power of Attorney (DPOA).
-This gives authority to a pre-designated individual to handle all financial decisions in the event that the individual is unable to make them for himself.
+This gives authority to a pre-designated individual to handle all financial decisions in the event that the individual is unable to make them for her self or himself.
 Trust is a very important consideration when deciding upon a Durable Power of Attorney, and a DPOA should not be entered into lightly.
-Your Elder Law Attorney can assist you by discussing all of the potential issues and making an informed and educated decision.
+Your elder law attorney can assist you by discussing all of the potential issues and making an informed and educated decision.

 It is a common misconception that a spouse or adult child can automatically step in and make financial decisions for an incapacitated individual.
 The truth is, however, that there is no automatic right for a spouse, adult son or daughter or other loved one to make these decisions.
 Without the DPOA, the individual seeking the right to make decisions would have to petition the court through a guardianship proceeding for the right to act on behalf of a loved one.
 Even then, guardians are required to provide the courts with annual accountings of how funds were handled.
 Because guardianship procedures can be costly and time-consuming, it is very important to have a DPOA to alleviate the need for a guardianship.